🔼The name Jesse: Summary

 Having two names is not uncommon in the Bible.
 The father of Zipporah, for instance, is called Reuel in Exodus 2:18 and without fanfare Jethro in Exodus 4:18.
 It may also mean that Nahash and Jesse are different people, and that either Jesse or Nahash is the natural father while the other adopted them.
 This possibility becomes quite likely when we assume that Nahash was in fact a son of Jesse (number eight; born after David, who was the youngest in 1 Samuel 16), which in turn neatly solves the problem of the number of Jesse's sons.

 Saying daughter for grand-daughter or even more remote descendants is not uncommon in the Bible (2 Chronicles 2:14 — 'daughters' of Dan; Luke 1:5 'daughters' of Aaron).
 Possibly, Nahash died and his daughters were raised as if they were Jesse's.
 Another possibility is that Nahash wasn't noticed much and that his grandsons, who were all heroes of the army, rather referred their filiation to famous Jesse, the father of the king, than of Nahash Nobody.

 If Nahash was indeed Jesse's youngest, he was probably held in the same low esteem as David was.
 When Samuel came to Jesse with the intention to anoint the next king of Israel, Jesse assumed it would be his first-born.
 Young David wasn't even called to the house to witness this great event, until it became clear it was he who Samuel was after.

-The prophet Isaiah reported that the Messiah would come forth from Jesse (Isaiah 11:1 and 10), and since he indeed became an ancestor of Christ, his name appears a few times in the Greek New Testament (spelled Ιεσσαι, Iessai; Matthew 1:5, Luke 3:32, Acts 13:22 and Romans 15:12).
+The prophet Isaiah reported that the Messiah would come forth from Jesse (Isaiah 11:1 and 11:10), and since he indeed became an ancestor of Christ, his name also appears in the Greek New Testament (spelled Ιεσσαι, Iessai, it's used 5 times in the New Testament; see full concordance).

 🔼Etymology of the name Jesse

 The meaning of the name Jesse is rich enough to ignite debate.
 In 1 Chronicles 2:13, Jesse is called by the similar name אישי, Ishi, meaning My Husband (see Genesis 29:32, Hosea 2:16) and it may be that both the names Ishi and Jesse are formed from the word איש ('ish), meaning man: